Numerical Semigroups Generated by Concatenation of Arithmetic Sequences: introduction

 The central theme behind this work is to understand the situations, when, given an integer $e$, the minimal number of generators for the defining ideal $\mathfrak{p}$ is a bounded function of the embedding dimension $e(\Gamma)=e$.
 The symmetry condition on $\Gamma$ is a good condition to start with.
 Given an integer $e\geq 4$, it is not completely understood whether the symmetry condition on $\Gamma$ in embedding dimension $e$ ensures that the minimal cardinality of a system of generators of $\sigma$ defined above is a bounded function of $e$.
 This was answered in affirmative by Bresinsky for $e=4$ in \cite{bre1}, and for certain cases of $e=5$ in \cite{bre2}.
 Rosales \cite{ros1} constructed numerical semigroups for a given multiplicity $m$ and embedding dimension $e$, which are symmetric, and showed that the cardinality of a minimal presentation of these semigroups is a bounded function of the embedding dimension $e$.
 In fact using the pertinent results obtained in \cite{bre1}, \cite{herzog}, \cite{ros3}, \cite{rgs1}, one can compute the cardinality of a minimal presentation of a symmetric numerical semigroup with multiplicity $m\leq 8$.
 This remains an open question in general, whether symmetry condition on the numerical semigroup $e\geq 5$ imposes an upper bound on the cardinality of a minimal presentation of a numerical semigroup $\Gamma$.
 On the other hand, Bresinsky \cite{bre} produced a class of examples in embedding dimension $4$ such that the cardinality of a minimal presentation is unbounded.
 It was proved in \cite{mss2} that all the Betti numbers of Bresinsky's example of curves are unbounded.
 It is unknown if one can define a non-degenerate class of monomial curves in the affine space $\mathbb{A}^{e}$ such that the defining ideal requires an unbounded number of generators.
-The main aim of the paper is to show that by one common method of \textit{concatenation of arithmetic sequences}, we can understand both the situations by producing two different classes of numerical semigroups which exhibit diverse characteristics like unboundedness of the number of generators of a minimal presentation (in section 3) as well as symmetry and boundedness of the number of generators of a minimal presentation (in section 4).
-We have posed a conjecture \ref{conjecture} in section 3 on the unboundedness of minimal number of generators of the defining ideal in arbitrary embedding dimension.
-Our results in section 4 generalizes the results proved in \cite{ros1}.
+Our work in this paper has helped us converge to the Conjecture \ref{conjecture} in section 3 on the unboundedness of minimal number of generators of the defining ideal in arbitrary embedding dimension.